-5. Discussion
+5. Discussion and conclusion

-The results presented in this paper reflect not the final desired outcome of MultiTALE-II, but are rather to be seen as a first evaluation of the actual stage of the system, with further improvements in mind.
+The results presented in this paper reflect not the final desired outcome of MultiTALE II, but are rather to be seen as a first evaluation of the actual stage of the system, with further improvement in mind.
 Ambiguities in the input phrases was the most important reason for multiple interpretations.
-E.g.

-(s12) P1-A1122: Decompression of orbit only by transcranial approach where "only" can refer to the orbit (nothing else being decompressed), to the decompression (nothing else than a decompression being done on the orbit), or to the approach (no other approach allowed for giving this code).

-Coordination also led often to multiple interpretations, though the semantic constraints prevented all possible syntactic combinations, as can be seen in Fig 2, where syntactically a possible bracketing would have been: {{Closed reduction} of {{fracture of zygoma} or zygomatic arch}}.
+E.g. P1-A1122: Decompression of orbit only by transcranial approach, where "only" can refer to the orbit (nothing else being decompressed), to the decompression (nothing else than a decompression being done on the orbit), or to the approach (no other approach allowed for giving this code).
+Coordination also led often to multiple interpretations, though the semantic constraints prevented all possible syntactic combinations, as can be seen in fig 2, where syntactically a possible bracketing would have been: {{Closed reduction} of {{fracture of zygoma} or zygomatic arch}}.
 This possible syntactic solution is however not retained on semantic grounds.
 Failure to reach an adequate interpretation was due to one of three reasons.
 For few sentences, the representational power of the GALEN-templates was not sufficient.
-It is for instance not yet possible to represent coordination amongst different semantic links that apply at the same time to one concept, e.g.

-(s13) P1-2682B: repair of internal or complex fistula of trachea where "internal" and "complex" specify two different features of "fistula".
-Also, the GALEN templates allow numbers to be linked to concepts using the HAS\NUMBER link, but quite often, an exact number cannot be deduced from the expression, as just a plural is given as in (s14) where one can only infer that there must be more than one adhesion.
+It is for instance not yet possible to represent coordination amongst different semantic links that apply at the same time to one concept, e.g. P1-2682B: repair of internal or complex fistula of trachea, where "internal" and "complex" specify two different features of "fistula".
+Also, the GALEN templates allow numbers to be linked to concepts using the HAS\NUMBER link, but quite often, an exact number cannot be deduced from the expression, as just a plural is given.
+See P1-

-(s14) P1-7AC34: Lysis of adhesions of spermatic cord
+7AC34: Lysis of adhesions of spermatic cord, where one can only infer that there must be more than one adhesion.
 For some other sentences, specific surface linguistic constructs turned out to be problematic.
-E.g. in

-(s15) P1-19B05: Primary suture of ruptured ligament of ankle, collateral

-"Collateral" obviously specifies "ligament", but no grammar rule could yet be implemented in such a way that this sentence would be analyzed correctly without introducing erroneous output for other sentences such as in (s16).

-(s16) P1-40141: Incision and drainage of hematoma, complicated.

-Similar difficulties are caused by coordinated multiword units upon which ellipsis is applied, as in

-(s17) P1-21A08: ... rhinoplasty with lateral and alar cartilages ....

-A third reason for incorrect results, is the lack of detailed anatomical knowledge such as the one required for correctly parsing (s18).

-(s18) P1-17A26: Tenodesis for proximal interphalangeal finger joint stabilization

-In this case, the system must know that "interphalangeal" refers to "joint" and not to "finger", in contrast with "abdominal wall mass" were "abdominal" refers to "wall".
+E.g. in P1-19B05: Primary suture of ruptured ligament of ankle, collateral, "collateral" obviously specifies "ligament", but no grammar rule could yet be implemented in such a way that this sentence would be analyzed correctly without introducing erroneous output for other sentences such as P1-40141: Incision and drainage of hematoma, complicated.
+Similar difficulties are caused by coordinated multiword units upon which ellipsis is applied, as in P1-21A08: ... rhinoplasty with lateral and alar cartilages ....
+A third reason for incorrect results, is the lack of detailed anatomical knowledge such as the one required for correctly parsing P1-17A26: Tenodesis for proximal interphalangeal finger joint stabilization, where the system must know that "interphalangeal" refers to "joint" and not to "finger", in contrast with "abdominal wall mass" were "abdominal" refers to "wall".

-6. Conclusion

 The main conclusion of this work is that it is indeed feasible to develop a syntacticsemantic parser that quite satisfactorily translates natural language expressions into a predefined formalism for further processing.
 However, in order to be able to extract new knowledge from texts, a certain amount of background knowledge, both conceptual and linguistic, must be available.
-All knowledge based approaches rely on an ontology, a more or less formal representation - to be used in computer systems - of what concepts exist in the world, and how they relate to one another.
-The GALEN ontology is viewed as a strictly language independent model of the world [16].
-Meanwhile, the need for an ontology in natural language processing applications is generally accepted [17] as well.
-This is not to say that knowledge structuring based on a linguistic approach leads to the same result as when opting for a conceptual approach.
-A typical example is the ontological distinction between nominal and natural kinds [18], that in no language is grammaticalised just because the difference is pure definitional [19].
-This again does not mean that such distinctions are not useful in a natural language processing applications.
-In MultiTALE-II for instance is the distinction between natural and nominal kinds used to analyse correctly expressions such as "capsulotomy of wrist" where at the surface "wrist" is connected to "capsulotomy" by an objective reading of "of", while at deep level, the real THEME is the "capsule" that is located in the "wrist".
-Also it has been stated that when situated ontologies (i.e. ontologies that are developed for solving particular problems in knowledge based applications [20]) have to operate in natural language processing applications, they are better suited to assist language understanding when the concepts and relationships they are built upon, are linguistically motivated [21].

-A second conclusion of this work is that automated knowledge acquisition from nomenclatures such as SNOMED International, using natural language processing techniques, could be improved when controlled language principles would be applied for term formation in such nomenclatures.
-Such principles reduce ambiguity [22].
-Based on these observations, future developments around Multi-TALE will concentrate on the design of an interface ontology mediating between situated ontologies and linguistic ontologies.
-This is expected to bring the Multi-TALE system to a sufficient level of independence from both particular languages and from particular domains.
+The precise boundaries of each of them are not yet clear, what requires further investigations.